If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

 How to take care of the cat after spaying/neutering

-Proper care is very important after such surgery.
+Proper care is critical after such surgery.

 First of all, don’t feed your cat for 24h after the operation.